WALPURGIS RITE: HOW TO CHOOSE A SATANIC PATRON SINNER

-The Satanic Temple (of which Satanic San Francisco is not an official chapter, FYI) even makes it a central tenet that sometimes “justice should prevail over laws.”
+The Satanic Temple (of which SBA is not an official chapter, FYI) even makes it a central tenet that sometimes “justice should prevail over laws.”
 As does everyone, when push comes to shove.

 (Except for those rebellious freethinkers at the Church of Satan, apparently.
 But to each their own…or to each a statute, in their case.)

 Theocrats ask where morality comes from if not from god; and autocrats ask where justice comes from if not from the law.
 The answer in both cases is the same: from our judgment.

 None of us know absolutely what’s right.
 If we did, we’d never make mistakes.
 The best we can do is decide.
 We consider the facts, the context, the ramifications, and hopefully also our own biases, and then we make a call.

 We do this not necessarily because it’s a perfect method, but because it’s virtually the only one.
 Any other standard surrenders to absurdity.